andreshere00/Splitter_MR/docs/examples/pdf/pdf_docling.md

 As we have seen in previous examples, reading a PDF is not a simple task.
 In this case, we will see how to read the PDF using Docling framework, and connect this library into Visual Language Models to extract text or get annotations from images.

-## 1. Connect a Visual Language Models to Docling to read PDFs
+## Connecting to a VLM to extract text and analyze images

 To use a VLM to read images and get annotations, you can simply instantiate a model which inherits from a `BaseModel` class and pass that model into the Reader class: